Tanner McCalister: Cleveland Browns

 After not being selected in the 2023 NFL draft, McCalister signed with the Cleveland Browns as an undrafted free agent.
 He was waived on August 29, 2023, and re-signed to the practice squad.
 During the 2023 season, McCalister was active in three games, recording two tackles.
 He was not signed to a reserve/future contract by the team after the season and thus became a free agent upon the expiration of his practice squad contract.

-Denver Broncos
+Denver Broncos (first stint)

 On January 22, 2024, McCalister signed a reserve/future contract with the Denver Broncos.
 On August 27, the Broncos waived him during their final roster cuts.
 The next day, he was signed to the Broncos' practice squad.
 On October 12, McCalister was promoted to the active roster.
 On October 15, he was waived by the Broncos.
 The next day, he was signed back to the practice squad.
 In total, McCalister played in three games for the Broncos, registering a single tackle.

 McCalister signed a reserve/future contract with Broncos on January 13, 2025, but was later waived on June 18.